 I owed $14,000 on another credit card (Capital One) and they froze my account.
 To their credit though, they offered me a choice: freeze the card indefinitely at 4.875% interest while I paid it down, or raise the rate to 16.99%.
 Reality came crashing in and my “financial creativity” was about to become a painstaking journey to financial recovery.

 What happened? well, my utilization rate was too high, meaning I owed a high percentage of what I was able to borrow, and I had a recent history of making minimum payments.
 I was unemployed and scraping to make ends meet all through 2007.
 I had slipped into a “high risk” status I had never experienced before.
 My credit score took a deep dive.

-I started keeping a journal and maintained a spreadsheet of each account I had.
+I started keeping a journal and maintained a spreadsheet for each account I had.
 I started monitoring my credit and began planning my payoff dates.

 Paying off credit card debt all at once had become a mere memory and falling in line with the ranks of much of the debt-ridden world was my new norm.
 Still, at the worst financial time of my life, I married an angel.
-She really only knew two things about me: One, I was in crazy debt, and two, I had an entrepreneurial spirit!
+She focused in right away on two important things about me: One, I was in crazy debt, and two, I had an entrepreneurial spirit!

 Many entrepreneurs have an unnatural willingness to dive into debt without fear.
 I was certainly one of them.

 Despite my flourishing love life, I was frustrated, bewildered and even angry underneath it.
 I was struggling like never before and paying off high amounts of debt.
 I decided to get educated and wise up about what was happening in the financial world.
 I knew there were lots of people just like me who were figuring all this financial stuff out enough to live happily, and even financially free lives without the burden of debt and the high cost of it.